 Lindsey joined the Central Wasatch Commission as Communications Director in August 2018, and directs the Commission’s public involvement and community engagement, digital and social media marketing, and liaises with the press.
 Before joining the CWC, Lindsey worked for an environmental non-profit in Park City, and in the Salt Lake City political arena.

-Outside of the CWC, you will find Lindsey gardening, with her rescue-pitbull, Harper, or climbing, biking, paddling, and hiking in and around the Central Wasatch.
+Outside of the CWC, you will find Lindsey gardening, with her rescue-pitbull, Harper, or climbing, biking, skiing, paddling, and hiking in and around the Central Wasatch.

 Councilman Chris McCandless